 Myopia (nearsightedness) is a very common vision problem experienced by almost one-third of the people in Westchester County as well as across the U.S. population.
 While nearsighted people can often see very well up-close and can perform tasks such as reading without difficulty, their distance vision is unfocused and poor.
 Because of myopia, driving, playing sports and participating in other activities requiring distance vision often becomes difficult.
-Some of the most common signs of myopia are:

 - Blurred distance vision